-We are pleased to transmit herewith application documents for a modified Coastal Site Plan for New Platform, Stairs and Landing at the property of Mr. Vincent Dowling at 295 Old Black Point Rd in Niantic, Town of East Lyme.
+We are pleased to transmit herewith application documents for a Coastal Site Plan for New Platform, Stairs and Landing at the property of Mr. William Stone at 297 Old Black Point Rd in Niantic, Town of East Lyme.

 Attached are 6 sets of the application with the following documents included: